Aaniranjan-Saraf/Pathfinder-Pro/README.md

 ## Requirements

 Pathfinding Pioneer Program

 ## License
--This program is licensed under the MIT License.
+    - This program is licensed under the MIT License.

 ## Acknowledgements

-    -This program was inspired by the fascination with mazes and the joy of solving them.
+    - This program was inspired by the fascination with mazes and the joy of solving them.

 Feel free to clone the repository and contribute by adding suitable updates to enhance the pathfinding capabilities.